oracle/graal/docs/getting-started/graalvm-enterprise/container-images/graalvm-ee-container-images.md

 ## GraalVM Enterprise Images

-To support container-based development, GraalVM Enterprise container images are published in the [Oracle Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm).
+To support container-based development, GraalVM Enterprise container images are published in the [Oracle Container Registry](https://container-registry.oracle.com).
 In this guide you will learn how to start using GraalVM Enterprise images for Docker containers.

 ## Images Tagging Policy and Availability

-There are different images provided depending on the platform, the architecture and the Java version.
+There are different images provided depending on the platform, the architecture, and the Java version.
-The images are multi-arch (`aarch64` or `amd64` depending on Docker host architecture), and tagged with the format `container-registry.oracle.com/graalvm/jdk-ee:latest`.
+The images are multi-arch (`aarch64` or `amd64` depending on Docker host architecture), and tagged with the format `container-registry.oracle.com/graalvm/IMAGE_NAME:version`.

 The version tag defines the level of specificity.
 It is recommended that the most specific tag be used, e.g., `java17-21.3.0` or `java17-21.3.0-b1`, where the `-b1` means the image required a patch and this specific build will never change.
 All images support the installation of extra features.